 As a researcher, his interests include the role for designing digital experiences, cultures of technology production and the politics of digital interfaces.
 He has presented research at national and International conferences, such as CHI, NordlCHI, DIS and IEEE Vis, on topics including: dlgital news, internet culture, all citation methods, data visualisation and design research.

 John ls a Fellow of the RSA and member of the Design Research Society.
-John has been a visiting lecturer at the Bartlett School of Architecture, Leicester University and Bauhaus Oassau.
+John has been a visiting lecturer at the Bartlett School of Architecture, Leicester University, ECAL+EPFL and Bauhaus Oassau.
 At the Royal College of Art, he runs the De Computation elective for the Information Experience Design programme.
 John completed his BA (Hons) in Photography, Film, Video and Animation at West Surrey College of Art and Design and holds an MRes with Distinction in Information Environments from the London College of Communication.
-He will submit his PhD thesis, which has be fully funded by the AHRC at the Royal College of Art in June.
+He completed his PhD, which was AHRC funded at the Royal College of Art in 2018.